nathansizer/my-strategy-sim/README.md

 ### Tyre

 Defines and models the tyres being used for the race.
 In our example the C4 is the soft tyre, C3 is the medium tyre and C2 is the hard.
-I'm using the base offset from the TV broadcast, the medium was estimated to be 0.05-0.15 seconds slower than the soft, and the hard 0.30-0.45 seconds slower than the soft.
+I'm using the base offset from the TV broadcast, the medium was estimated to be 0.05-0.15 seconds slower (when brand new) than the soft, and the hard 0.30-0.45 seconds slower than the soft (when brand new).
 I'm using the worst case scenario numbers in my simulations.
+In terms of degredation rate, I'm just going to be using some arbitrary numbers as I don't have access to this kind of data.
+I'll be working this out based on the soft tyre degrading by 0.08 seconds per lap, the medium will be 0.05 seconds per lap, and the hard 0.03 seconds per lap.
+The same thinking applies for my tyre life numbers, let's say the soft will last 18 laps, the medium 28 laps and the hard 40 laps.

 ### Strategy